instancio/instancio/website/docs/user-guide.md

 However, since the field is declared as a `SortedSet` and the class selector targets `Set`, the `generate()` method will not be applied.

-Since `all(Set.class)` did not match any target, Instancio produces an error:
+Since `Select.all(Set.class)` did not match any target, Instancio produces an error:

 ```
 org.instancio.exception.UnusedSelectorException: